emarmolsanchez/eMIRNA/README.md

 &nbsp;

-## Positive and Negative Datasets
+## Positive, Negative and Unlabeled Datasets

-Training the **eMIRNA** Classifier requires two FASTA files with **Positive** and **Negative** sequences.
+Running the **eMIRNA** Classifier requires two FASTA files with **Positive** and **Negative** sequences.

 The **Positive Sequences** must correspond to those sequences annotated as microRNA genes in the available Reference Genome for the species under study.
 GTF annotation and FASTA files for corresponding transcripts can be downloaded from the Ensembl repositories available at http://www.ensembl.org/info/data/ftp/index.html.

 The **Negative Sequences** must correspond to non-coding sequences other than microRNA genes in the available Reference Genome for the species under study.
 GTF annotation and FASTA files for corresponding transcripts can be downloaded from the Ensembl repositories available at http://www.ensembl.org/info/data/ftp/index.html.

+Additionally, other hairpin-like sequences can be extracted from the reference Genome, in order to increase the variety and diversity of sequences to be included during graph reconstruction and allow a better topological adjustment of positive and negative categories.
+The hextractoR package (https://CRAN.R-project.org/package=HextractoR) can be used for generating a set of hairpin-like sequences from any available genome assembly.
+Please be aware that quering the whole genome can be extremely time consuming and resource intensive.
+We reccomend establishing random blocks (1-10 Mb) within each genomic chromosome.
+As no prior knowledge of the identity of randomly extracted hairpins would available, they will be set as **Unlabeled sequences**.

+Once positive, negative and unlabeled sequences are available, we recomend using a identity-by-sequence filtering step, in order to remove redundant sequences that may occur in any of the categories.
+The CD-Hit suite is a good resource for implementing sequence-based repetitve elements removal (http://weizhong-lab.ucsd.edu/cdhit_suite/cgi-bin/index.cgi).

-In the event that no Reference Genome or no good microRNA or non-coding transcripts are available for downloading, we strongly recommend choosing sequences from the closest phylogenetically related reference species with available genome annotation for training the model, otherwise the results can suffer from low reliability.
+In the event that no Reference Genome or no good microRNA or non-coding transcripts are available for downloading, we strongly recommend choosing sequences from the closest phylogenetically related reference species with available genome annotation for running the classification procedure, otherwise the results can suffer from low reliability.

-Both Positive and Negative datasets must be in linear FASTA format.
+Positive, Negative and Unlabeled datasets must be in linear FASTA format.
 Should you have multilinear FASTA files, they must be converted to linear FASTA files.
 Users can implement the following perl command:

 `perl -pe '/^>/ ? print "\n" : chomp' in.fa | tail -n +2 > out.fa`